 The University of California has a long tradition of shared governance.
 Faculty and Administration share responsibility for the conduct of activities within the University.
 Specific responsibilities for the academic program of courses and curriculum are reserved to the Faculty and planning of resource allocation is determined primarily by the Administration.
 Shared governance generates consensus with regard to significant changes in policy, procedures and organization.

-The David Geffen School of Medicine at UCLA (DGSOM), as part of the University of California, is subject to this same spirit and process of shared governance.
+The DGSOM at UCLA, as part of the University of California, is subject to this same spirit and process of shared governance.
 These Faculty Bylaws define the mechanisms through which the DGSOM Faculty fulfill their obligations to the governance of the School.

 Section 1: Purpose